 Under the Visiting Research Fellowships programme, the Treasury sponsors academics to spend a period at Treasury working on a project of mutual interest.

-The Research Fellowship typically extends for a period of three to twelve weeks, but may take the form of a sabbatical of six months or more.
+Research Fellowships typically run for three to six weeks (which need not be undertaken consecutively).
 Up to three Research Fellows are sponsored per year.

-Typically, the salary costs of the Research Fellow are met by their home institution, while Treasury contributes some funding towards travel, living or research costs.
+The Research Fellow’s salary costs will be met by their home institution.
+The Treasury will contribute funding towards agreed travel, living or research costs.

-Graduate students (candidates either for Masters or PhD degrees) are not eligible for appointment as a Visiting Research Fellow.
-A list of academics who have completed Research Fellowships at the Treasury since 2003 is below.
+Graduate students (candidates either for Masters or PhD degrees) are not eligible for a Visiting Research Fellowships.
+A list of Research Fellows at the Treasury since 2003 is below.